HamaadYousaf/IssueTracker/README.md

 # Issue Tracking System

-An API for an issue tracking system with users able to create,update,delete,assign,comment, and view issues with multiple search filters.
+An API for an issue tracking system with users able to create, update, delete, assign, comment, and view issues with multiple search filters.

 Used GitHub Actions to automatically build the project using Maven and build/push the docker image of the project to DockerHub.